getodk/docs/src/form-question-types.rst

 ---------------

 .. tip::
   Image files can be very large.
 We recommend always including :ref:`a maximum image size in form design <scaling-down-images>`.
-Also consider making test submissions to your server with the Internet conditions you expect when gathering data to make sure that you can send files of the size you expect.
+Also, consider making test submissions to your server with the Internet conditions you expect when gathering data to make sure that you can send files of the size you expect.

 .. contents::
  :local: